UCSF-DataSci/06-data-munging-anagasuri/README.md

 ### Identified Issues

 1. **[Inappropriate Datatypes]**
-   - Description: [When the messy dataset is generated, its data types are:
+   - Description: [When the messy dataset is generated, its data types are

                   income_group -> object
                   age -> float